IB staffer found dead in Delhi's riot-hit Chand Bagh area

 An Intelligence Bureau staffer was on Wednesday found dead in a drain in northeast Delhi's riot-hit Chand Bagh area where he lived, officials said.
 Ankit Sharma, 26, had been missing since Tuesday and might have been killed in stone pelting, they said.

-His body was taken to the Guru Tegh Bahadur Hospital for an autopsy.
-Sharma's father Devendra, who also works with the Intelligence Bureau, said he returned home around 5.30 pm on Tuesday and soon after left to assess the situation outside.
+His body was taken to the Guru Tegh Bahadur (GTB) Hospital for an autopsy.
+Ankit's father Devendra, who also works with the Intelligence Bureau, said he returned home around 5.30 pm on Tuesday and soon after left to assess the situation outside.

 However, for hours, he did not return.
-"When he didn't return, we started looking for him.
+"When he did not return, we started looking for him.
 We also went to the GTB and LNJP (Lok Nayak Jai Prakash) hospitals to check whether he was admitted, but could not find him.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)